Kimbo Slice: Fight with Petruzelli

+The Ultimate Fighter (2009)

 After Elite Xtreme Combat ceased operations, Dana White stated that if Slice wanted to compete in the Ultimate Fighting Championship he would have to win his way in by competing on The Ultimate Fighter TV show.
 White went on to say that he might create a show with heavyweights just for Kimbo Slice if he wanted in.
 That statement became reality on June 1, when Kevin Iole of Yahoo.com stated Slice would participate in The Ultimate Fighter: Heavyweights.

 The coaches for the show were Quinton Jackson and Rashad Evans, both former UFC Light Heavyweight Champions.
 Slice was the number one pick for coach Rampage and the second pick overall.
 In his first fight of the show, Slice was defeated by Roy Nelson via TKO stoppage in the second round after repeated punches to the head in the crucifix position.
+The broadcast was the highest rated MMA show in U.S. history with a 3.7 rating.
+The fight itself had 6 million viewers.

-Slice later turned down the opportunity to take Matt Mitrione's place in the quarter finals after it was revealed that he had arthritis in his knee.
+Following defeat in the preliminary round, Slice did not leave the show like some contestants after elimination, continuing to train with the remaining participants, befriending some of them and sharpening his own combat skills, particularly ground fighting and defense.
+Slice later turned down the opportunity to take Matt Mitrione's place in the quarter-finals after it was revealed that he had arthritis in his knee.
+Slice brought record breaking views during his time on The Ultimate Fighter, and given his humbleness and apparent potential as he fought and honed his skills, it was decided he would be offered a contract by the UFC promotion regardless of his elimination at the hands of Nelson, albeit a lesser valued one than the coveted six figure deal the winner would receive.

+Ultimate Fighting Championship (2009–2010)

+Following his time on the Ultimate Fighter, Kimbo Slice would have two official fights in the UFC promotion.